fr4nkln11/randomchar/README.md

 #returns a sequence of 5 random characters

 randomchar.symbol(3)
-#returns a sequence of 3 random symbolsa
+#returns a sequence of 3 random symbols

 digit.binary(7)
 #returns a sequence of 7 random binary digits